What is the Canada Pension Plan (CPP)? [Updated 2026]

 Contributions and deductions under the QPP

-The contribution rate for QPP is higher than that of CPP, at 6.40% in 2024.
-However, the maximum pensionable earnings remain the same at $68,500.
-If your employment income exceeds $68,500, you’ll be required to contribute to the additional QPP plan at a rate of 4% on the portion of earnings between $68,500 and $73,200.
-Contributions stop once your earnings surpass $73,200, which is the legal maximum.
+For 2026, the contribution rate for QPP is higher than that of CPP, at 6.30%.
+However, the maximum pensionable earnings remain the same at $74,600, and the YAMPE at $85,000.
+A contribution rate of 4% applies on the portion of earnings between the YMPE and YAMPE.
+Like CPP2, no basic exemption applies to the additional contribution layer.
+Contributions stop once earnings exceed the YAMPE.
 This operates similarly to the CPP2 calculation under the federal plan.
 This is similar to the calculation of the CPP2 under the federal plan.
-Unlike CPP, contributions to QPP are remitted to the province's Revenu Québec (ARQ) and are managed by the Caisse de dépôt et placement du Québec.

 CPP benefits

-Similar to the U.S. Social Security system, CPP provides several types of benefits to people who have contributed:
+SSimilar to the U.S. Social Security system, CPP provides several types of benefits to individuals who have contributed to the program during their working years:

 1. Retirement pension.
-Full CPP retirement benefits start at age 65.
-The employee may apply as early as age 60 with a permanently reduced benefit amount, or as late as age 70 with a permanently increased benefit amount.
+Full CPP retirement benefits normally begin at age 65.
+The employee may choose to start receiving benefits as early as age 60 with a permanently reduced benefit amount, or delay benefits until as late as 70, which results in a permanent increase.

 2. Post-retirement benefit.
-Between the ages of 60 and 70, if the employee keeps working while receiving a CPP retirement pension, the employee can continue to contribute to CPP which goes toward post-retirement benefits that increase their retirement income.
+Between the ages of 60 and 70, employees who continue working and contributing to the program after starting their CPP retirement pension, can earn post-retirement benefits that increase their ongoing retirement income.

 3. Disability benefits.
-Employees under 65 who cannot work due to a disability can get disability benefits.
+Employees under 65 who are unable to work due to a severe or prolonged disability may qualify for CPP disability benefits.

-5. Children's benefits for children up to age 18, or 25 if they are studying, if the employee dies or becomes severely disabled.
+5. Children's benefits.
+Dependent children may receive benefits up to age 18, or up to 25 if they are studying full-time, if the employee dies or becomes severely disabled.

-For those who make enhanced contributions over a period of 40 years, the maximum CPP retirement pension could increase by more than 50%, offering a substantial boost to financial security in retirement.
+For those who make enhanced contributions over a full 40-year career, the maximum CPP retirement pension could eventually increase by more than 50%, offering a substantial boost to financial security in retirement.

 Applying for CPP benefits

-Benefits are not automatically given to employees and when eligible, employees must apply either online or on paper to Service Canada.
+CPP retirement benefits are not paid automatically.
+When eligible, employees must apply for benefits either online through a My Service Canada Account (MSCA) or by submitting a paper application to Service Canada.
 In addition to being of the age of eligibility and having made a valid CPP contribution, employees must have a Social Insurance Number, or SIN, in Canada.

 Social security of other countries